Research

 Media

-BBC Art and Ideas, 'Russia and Fear' (2019) From 24:42, on whether the Soviet Union was a colonial empire, from the perspective of post-Soviet authors from the Caucasus and Central Asia
+Interview with BBC Arts and Ideas, 'Russia and Fear' (from 24:42), on whether the Soviet Union was a colonial empire, from the perspective of post-Soviet authors from the Caucasus and Central Asia

-BBC Free Thinking, 'Sesame Stree and Soviet Culture' (2023) From 17:20, on how literature from across the former republics of the USSR is processing the Soviet past.
+Interview with BBC Free Thinking, 'Sesame Street and Soviet Culture' (from 17:20), on how literature from across the former republics of the USSR is processing the Soviet past.